kahalewai/agbac/agbac-min/readme.md

 ## What about Multi-Agent or Advanced Scenario's?

-AGBAC-Min can support multi-agent workfows, out-of-session agents, and async execution with an optional update to the application / orchestration code.
-The AGBAC-Min guide provides this optional code, which passes the human subject identity `act` to the agent for token request.
-Without this optional update, AGBAC-Min will natively support in-session agents only (agents that are initiatived within the same authentication session as the application)
+AGBAC-Min can support multi-agent workfows, out-of-session agents, and async execution with certain providers.
+The AGBAC-Min agents guides provides the necessary code, which passes the human subject identity `act` to the agent for token request.
+Without this update, AGBAC-Min will natively support in-session agents only (agents that are initiatived within the same authentication session as the application)

-* The optional update instructions and code are provided with AGBAC-Min
+* Application and agent instructions and code are provided with AGBAC-Min agent guides
-* Implement the instructions in order, core implementation, then optional update
+* Implement the instructions in order, starting with the adaptersm then the sender, then the requests
+* Unit tests and helper scripts are provided to verify the code is working properly and agents are aware
-* Be advised that adding the optional update will add an `act` claim to the agent OAuth requests
+* Be advised that adding these updates will add an `act` claim to the agent OAuth requests (dual-subject)
 * AGBAC-Min does not implement RFC 8693 token exchange, nor delegations (app is trust authority)
+* EntraID does not support out-of-session agents due to EntraID design.
+AGBAC-Full will resolve this limitation.

-In AGBAC-Min, the agent does not determine or request a human identity from the IAM solution; the human is already authenticated and authorized at the system or application boundary, and IAM solution enforces that both the agent and the human are independently assigned to the same system.
+In AGBAC-Min, the agent does not determine or request a human identity from the IAM solution; the human is authenticated and authorized for the application session.
+The human identity data is passed to the in-session or out-of-session agent for token request.
+The IAM solution enforces that both the agent and the human are independently authorized to access the target system or application.

 <br>
 <br>